Firecracker (song)

 "Firecracker" is a song co-written and recorded by American country music artist Josh Turner.
-It was released in June 2007 as the lead-off single from Turner's album Everything Is Fine, which was released on MCA Nashville on October 30, 2007.
+It was released in June 2007 as the lead-off single from Turner's third studio album Everything Is Fine, which was released on October 30, 2007, by MCA Nashville.
 His fastest-climbing single, the song reached a peak of number 2 on the Billboard Hot Country Songs charts.
 Turner wrote this song with Shawn Camp and Pat McLaughlin.

 Content

 The song is an up-tempo number in which the narrator describes the intensity of his lover as being comparable to the explosion of a firecracker.